Esri/arcgis-runtime-samples-android/java/spatial-operations/README.md

 ## How to use the sample

-The sample provides an option to select a spatial operation.
+Select a spatial operation from the overflow menu.
 When an operation is selected, the resulting geometry is shown in red.
-The 'reset operation' button undoes the action and allow selecting a different operation.

 ## How it works